 - Credit card information should never be accepted/transmitted via fax or email.

-- Documents and forms that contain credit card information that is mailed to an office should be considered confidential and kept secure in a locked area.
-Limited access is advised.
-Consideration should be given to shredding this information as soon as it has been processed.
+- Documents and forms that contain credit card information that is mailed to an office should be considered confidential and shredded immediately after use.

 - Credit card information should not be stored in any kind of database or spreadsheet.